 What if my child’s nap schedule conflicts with the timing of the Parent/Infant class?

 Often some of our younger students may still be taking 2 naps in a day (and this may change over the course of the year to 1 nap a day).
-We want to respect your child’s need for rest and recommend you try and come to class weekly, even for just a short while (if you have to come in late or leave early).
+We want to respect your child’s need for rest and recommend you try and come to class weekly, even for just a short while (you can come in late or leave early to meet your child’s needs).
 We can suggest strategies to try and help your child slowly make a shift in their nap schedules as the year progresses.

 Can you elaborate on some of the activities and materials these young children work with in the Parent/Infant classroom?